QuantumOverture/Uni-App/README.md

 # Current To Do List
 Uni App --> College ScoreBoard Api,Reviews,and extra metrics

-Autofill 'University of' and 'College' and 'University' in Get sections of homepage

 To Do list:

-[✓] Implement Pagination
+* Autofill 'University of' and 'College' and 'University' in Get sections of homepage [✓] Implement Pagination
-* Report button and Comment Section
+* Report button and [✓] Comment Section
+* Add Better CSS and styling for (base only will work on it with friend) Comment Section
 * Error pages for urls
-* Most taken/least taken Error for single major colleges {e.g CalArts}
+* Most taken/least taken Error for single major colleges(Mathify Data and handle none Properly) {e.g CalArts}
 * Attribution
-* None type for numerical data
+* Customize admin page for report button
 [✓] MOAR DATA
 * Add link attribution to APIs --> ClearBit has special rules [✓] LOGO